scottyschup/ruby-curriculum/meta/course-rules.md

 unexcused absences may be required to leave the program, in which case their deposit will be forfeited.

-At our discretion, We may excuse pre-arranged absences in cases of urgency.
+At our discretion, we may excuse pre-arranged absences in cases of urgency.

 ## Tardiness